IBM/cloud-native-starter/documentation/DemoAuthentication.md

 In order to authenticate users, you need an OpenID identity provider.

-You can you [IBM App ID](https://console.bluemix.net/catalog/services/appid) or you can use an OpenID identity provider of your choice.
+You can use [IBM App ID](https://console.bluemix.net/catalog/services/appid) or you can use an OpenID identity provider of your choice.

-Before running the scripts below, make sure you can [access the IBM Cloud](setup-ibm-cloud-access.md).
+Before running the scripts below, make sure you can [access the IBM Cloud](SetupIBMCloudAccess).

 **Create new App ID service instance**